 A packaged quartz crystal is simply a quartz crystal finely cut and polished to resonate at a very specific frequency when an electrical input is applied.
 A quartz crystal provides clock synthesis and precise timing when connected to a design with integrated oscillator circuitry.
-The crystal alone does not provide a clock output.
+The quartz crystal alone does not provide a clock output.

 Most consumer and battery powered applications use a standard quartz crystal (along with a system-on-chip (SoC) device) because of cost, size, and power restrictions.

 A quartz crystal oscillator (XO) is a complete device that contains the quartz crystal, oscillator circuit, output driver, and potentially a phase-locked loop (PLL).
 An oscillator does provide a clock output unlike a quartz crystal alone.